vpicouet/pyds9plugin-doc/docs/concept.md

 `pyds9` package.
 The way the extension operates is illustrated in next.

 ![caption](./fig/work.jpg)
+*Diagram representing the way the plugin is loaded within `DS9` and called. `pyds9plugin` can be called from the terminal (through command lines) which bypasses the need for `DS9` GUI.*
 ### Communication

 Within the `DS9` program, the `XPA` (X Public Access) messaging system